eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/exchange.rst

 		return 0;
 	}

-The reader will periodically (every 20ms) check for received data, and when it has received some, will stop.
+The reader periodically (every 20ms) checks for received data, and stops when it receives some.